LunaLanguage/luna/README.md

 ## Description

 Luna is a high-level programming language designed to be simple, efficient, and versatile.
 It is primarily written in Python with a small portion in Batchfile.
-Luna aims to provide developers with Programming Language Development
+Luna aims to provide developers with [...]

 ## Announcements

 **Luna 1.1 for Linux is coming soon!
 The developer is currently working on creating the AppImage, but it might take some time due to other commitments.
 Stay tuned for updates!**

+**You can only download the AppImage in Luna 1.0, meaning Luna 1.0 has the Linux AppImage ready.**

 ## Table of Contents